connxio/docs/docs/integrations/first-integration.md

 title: "Getting started"
 ---

-# Creating your first integration
+# TODO: REPLACE WITH ACTION BASED INTEGRATION GUIDE

 To get started with Connxio and set up your first integration, follow the steps outlined below: